w3c/wai-quick-start/source/developing.html.erb.md

 {:/}

 {:.attach_permalink}
-## Provide meaning to non-standard interactive elements
+## Provide meaning for non-standard interactive elements

 Use <abbr title="Accessible Rich Internet Applications">WAI-ARIA</abbr> to provide information on function and state for custom widgets, such as accordions and custom-made buttons.
 For example, `role='button'` and `state='pressed'`.
 Additional code is required to implement the behavior of such widgets, such as pressing interaction.